DevoInc/genesys-icons/README.md

 # dali-icons

-Dali icons is an icon library used by Devo products; developed and maintend by the QuVis team.
+Dali Icons is an icon library used by Devo products; developed and maintend by the QuVis team.

 You could use this package for components or for icon font.